Optimal subgraph structures in scale-free configuration models: Introduction

-The raises the question of what null model to use.
-A natural candidate is the uniform simple graph with the same degrees as the original network.
-For $\tau>3$, when the degree distribution has finite second moment, it is easy to generate such graphs using the configuration model, a random graph model that creates random graphs with any given degree sequence~\cite{bollobas1980,hofstad2009}.For $\tau<3$, however, the configuration model fails to create simple graphs with high probability, and null models usually involve rewiring edges of the original graph.
-Consequently, the counting of subgraphs remains mathematically intractable, and one need to resort to algorithms for exhaustive counting of motifs~\cite{marcus2012,wernicke2006}, or estimations of the number of motifs by sampling~\cite{kashtan2004} which is computationally expensive.
+For $\tau>3$, when the degree distribution has a finite second moment, it is easy to generate such graphs using the configuration model, a random graph model that creates random graphs with any given degree sequence~\cite{bollobas1980,hofstad2009}.
+For $\tau\in(2,3)$, however, the configuration model fails to create simple graphs with high probability~\cite{janson2009c}.
+We therefore consider the erased configuration model~\cite{britton2006}\cite[Chapter 7]{hofstad2009}, which constructs a configuration model and then removes all self-loops and merges multiple edges.
+For an erased configuration model with degree exponent $\tau\in(2,3)$, we count how often a small connected graph $H$ occurs as a subgraph or as an induced subgraph, where edges not present in $H$ are also not allowed to be present in the subgraph.

-In this paper we deal with multiple edges and self-loops by excluding double counting.
-Indeed, we can count subgraphs in two ways: from an edge perspective and from a vertex perspective.
-Figure~\ref{fig:CMECM} illustrates this for the triangle.
-From the edge perspective, multi-edges may create multiple triangles between one set of vertices.
-When we count triangles from the vertex perspective however, we count triangles between the same set of vertices only once, the approach we take in this paper.
-Counting subgraphs in the configuration model then becomes equivalent to counting subgraphs in the {\it erased} configuration model~\cite{britton2006}\cite[Chapter 7]{hofstad2009}.
-This model is based on the same algorithm as the configuration model, but then followed by the removal of all self-loops and multiple edges.